apoorv-asc/apoorv-asc/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=apoorv-asc&label=Profile%20views&color=0e75b6&style=flat" alt="apoorv-asc" /> </p>

-- 🔭 I’m currently working on imporving the logic building skills, DSA and System Design skills.
+## 🚀 About Me
+- 🧠 I build **AI-driven applications** that turn data into real-world insights
+- ⚙️ Strong focus on **scalable backend systems & APIs**
+- 🌱 Currently deep diving into **AI Agents, DSA and System Design**

-- 🌱 I have interned at Microsoft Hyderabad in Summer'22 in the the Cloud and AI Team and currently I'm working in Societe Generale in the FFC (Fixed Income, Forex and Commodity) Team.
+- 🤝 I have interned at Microsoft Hyderabad in Summer'22 in the the Cloud and AI Team and currently I'm working in Societe Generale in the FFC (Fixed Income, Forex and Commodity) Team.

-- 👨‍🏫 I was the web Dev Lead @ TedXVITChennai and Competitive Programming Lead @ DSC VIT Chennai for 2021-2022.

-- 📫 How to reach me **apoorvsingh1120@gmail.com**
+- 💡 Interested in **GenAI, distributed systems and Low Latency Trading Systems**

 ## 🔥 Streaks & Stats